t1nyb0x/misskey-admin-notify-webhook-for-discord/README.md

 2. Select "Webhook"
 3. Click "Create Webhook"
 4. Enter each item<br>
-   Name: Any text you wish to use<br>
+   Name: Any value can be applied<br>
    URL: Disocrd Webhook URL<br>
    Secret: Enter the contents of the SECRET set in Workers
 5. Select "Report"
 6. Click "Notification setting"
 7. Click "Add a recipient for abuse reports"
 8. Enter each item<br>
-   Title: Any text you wish to use<br>
+   Title: Any value can be applied<br>
    Notification type: Webhook
    Webhook to use: Name set in 4